Ahhhhh, summer. It’s just around the corner and with it comes slow, lazy mornings, unhurried schedules, and fun, sun-filled family outings.

 5. Make Sure Your Outdoor Area Is Enticing

-Cut the grass, tidy the yard, and make sure you have a few fun outdoor toys to beckon them into your backyard.
+Cut the grass, tidy the yard, and perhaps have a few fun outdoor toys available that will draw them outside.

 6. Visit The Dollar Store For Fun, Small Toys

 It’s absolutely amazing the mileage you can get out of a few well-spent dollars at the dollar store.

 Squirt guns, sand buckets & shovels, and bubbles will keep your kids entertained – and outside – for hours on end.

 7. Come To Terms With Your Own Comfort Level